 For a moment, imagine that your team can scale video production to 10 videos a day.
-You will realise that this opens up opportunities that you had never even considered before.
+You will realize that this opens up opportunities that you had never even considered before.

 Including the word video in an email’s subject boosts open rates by 19%, improves click-through rates by 65% and reduces unsubscribes by 26% (source).